Denbigh Boroughs (UK Parliament constituency): Boundaries

 From its first known general election in 1542 until 1918, the constituency consisted of a number of boroughs within the historic county of Denbighshire in Wales.

 The seat should not be confused with the county constituency of Denbighshire, which existed from the sixteenth century until 1885.
 The county was divided into East Denbighshire and West Denbighshire between 1885 and 1918.

 After 1918 Denbighshire was represented in Parliament by two single member county constituencies, which included all the boroughs formerly in the Denbigh District of Boroughs.
-One of these was Wrexham, but the other was the Denbigh' division of Denbighshire.
+One of these was Wrexham, but the other was the Denbigh division of Denbighshire.

 Denbigh (1535–1832)

 On the basis of information from several volumes of the History of Parliament, it is apparent that the history of the borough representation from Wales and Monmouthshire is more complicated than that of the English boroughs.

 The Laws in Wales Act 1535 (26 Hen.
-VIII, c.
+8. c.
 26) provided for a single borough seat for each of 11 of the 12 Welsh counties and Monmouthshire.
 The legislation was ambiguous as to which communities were enfranchised.
 The county towns were awarded a seat, but this in some fashion represented all the ancient boroughs of the county as the others were required to contribute to the members wages.
 It was not clear if the burgesses of the contributing boroughs could take part in the election.
-The only election under the original scheme was for the 1542 Parliament.
+The only election under the original scheme was for the 1542 parliament.
 It seems that only burgesses from the county towns actually took part.
-An Act of 1544 (35 Hen.
-VIII, c.
+The Parliament Act 1543 (35 Hen.
+8. c.
 11) confirmed that the contributing boroughs could send representatives to take part in the election at the county town.
 As far as can be told from surviving indentures of returns, the degree to which the out boroughs participated varied, but by the end of the sixteenth century all the seats had some participation from them at some elections at least.

 The original scheme was modified by later legislation and decisions of the House of Commons (which were sometimes made with no regard to precedent or evidence: for example in 1728 it was decided that only the freemen of the borough of Montgomery could participate in the election for that seat, thus disenfranchising the freemen of Llanidloes, Welshpool and Llanfyllin).

 In the case of Denbighshire, the county town was Denbigh.
 The out boroughs were Chirk, Holt, and Ruthin.
 At some point, between 1603 and 1690, Chirk ceased to participate.

 In 1690–1790 the freemen of the three remaining boroughs were entitled to vote.
 There were about 1,400 electors in 1715 (including non-resident freemen).
 This number was reduced to about 400 after 1744, when only resident freemen were allowed to vote.
 The electorate increased to about 500 in the 1754–1790 period.